jtsanborn1/ComfyUI_OmnimatteZero/README.md

 # OmnimatteZero
 [Official implementation of OmnimatteZero](https://github.com/dvirsamuel/OmnimatteZero/tree/main): Training-Free Video Matting and Compositing via Latent Diffusion Models

+# Update 2

+This forked repo was made to allow CPU mode when running out of vram.

 # Update
 * add compose mode，but  got a normal effect..
 * Test Vram 12G,Ram 64,  video 1280x720 5s ,if lower Vram, keep 'block_number' <10 and >0, if  'block_number'=0 ,will run in full mode;